jtmgio/npm-logger/README.md

 ####Installing
 - To install the new module in your project, run `npm install @memberclicks/{yourmodulename} --save` in your project's __server__ directory.
 This will install the module under __node_modules/@memberclicks__.
+- To update the module to the latest version
+  - cd into your project's __server__ directory, open __package.json__ and change the version number to latest.
-- To update the module to the latest version run `npm update @memberclicks/{yourmodulename} --save`.
-This should update your project's __package.json__ to the latest version.
-If it does not you can manually update it.
+  - run `npm install @memberclicks/{yourmodulename} --save` This will update your module to the latest version as well as the version number in __package.json__.
 - To see what packages need updating run `npm outdated`.

 ####Use